sabifo4/LUCA-divtimes/03_additional_analyses/01_lou_analyses/LUCA-divtimes_notrptyr/01_PAML/00_CODEML/README.md

 ----

+> [!IMPORTANT]
+>
+> **IMPORTANT INFORMATION REGARDING THE PAML VERSION INSTALLED ON OUR HPC SERVER**
+>
-**IMPORTANT INFORMATION REGARDING THE PAML VERSION INSTALLED ON OUR HPC SERVER** We have compiled the PAML programs available for the latest version of this software in our HPC server.
+> We have compiled the PAML programs available for the latest version of this software in our HPC server.
 We have saved the executable files to launch `MCMCtree` and `CODEML` inside our `LUCAdup_notrptyr` working directory so that they are launched using relative paths to the following executable files: `mcmctree4.10.7` and `codeml4.10.7`.
+>

-These are the programs that we will use during all the steps of timetree inference given that the latest PAML version (v4.10.7) has implemented cross-bracing.
+>These are the programs that we will use during all the steps of timetree inference given that the latest PAML version (v4.10.7) has implemented cross-bracing.
 All inference analyses are therefore run by calling these programs via relative paths.
 We have decided to work with this system given that we wanted a specific version of PAML not yet available through `conda` and because we use other PAML versions in the HPC server we used.
+>

-Alternatively, you can do one of the following:
+>Alternatively, you can do one of the following:
+>

-1. Set up a `conda` environment, install the latest PAML version when available through `conda`, use this `conda` environment to run the subsequent inference analyses.
-The commands to run `MCMCtree` and `CODEML` are `mcmctree` and `codeml`, respectively.
+> 1. Set up a `conda` environment, install the latest PAML version when available through `conda`, use this `conda` environment to run the subsequent inference analyses.
+The commands to run `MCMCtree` and `CODEML` are `mcmctree` and `codeml`, respectively, unless you decide to change them or create aliases.
-2. If you do not have other versions of PAML and/or do not want to use `conda`, you can also install the latest PAML version in the HPC server under your user account, export it to your PATH.
-The commands to run `MCMCtree` and `CODEML` are `mcmctree` and `codeml`, respectively.
+> 2. If you do not have other versions of PAML and/or do not want to use `conda`, you can also install the latest PAML version in the HPC server under your user account, then export it to your PATH.
+The commands to run `MCMCtree` and `CODEML` are `mcmctree` and `codeml`, respectively, unless you decide to change them or create aliases.

 ----

-Now, we need to generate other input files to estimate the Hessian and the gradient: the input control files for `CODEML`.
-To do this in a reproducible manner, you can use the [script `generate_prepcodeml.sh`](scripts/generate_prepcodeml.sh), which you can find in the [`01_PAML/00_CODEML/scripts`](01_PAML/00_CODEML/scripts) and which you should have just transferred to your HPC.
+Now, we need to generate other input files to estimate the branch lengths, the Hessian, and the gradient: the input control files for `CODEML`.
+To do this in a reproducible manner, you can use the [script `generate_prepcodeml.sh`](scripts/generate_prepcodeml.sh), which you can find in the [`01_PAML/00_CODEML/scripts`](scripts) and which you should have just transferred to your HPC.
 Now, connect to your server and run the next code snippet, where you will execute this script.
 Specifically, the [`generate_prepcodeml.sh` script](scripts/generate_prepcodeml.sh) needs one argument: the amount of alignment files to be analysed.
 As we only have one alignment file, we will use `1` as the argument:

 ```sh
 # Run from `LUCAdup_notrptyr/scripts` in the HPC.